Arizona vacation rental tax guide

 What charges are taxable?

-In Arizona, state transaction privilege tax (TPT) is actually a tax on a vendor for the privilege of doing business in the state.
-This means that the gross receipts of transient lodging businesses are subject to TPT.
+In Arizona, the gross receipts of transient lodging businesses are subject to tax.
 Business owners may pass the tax on to their customers.
 However, revenue from certain types of services or sales may be taxed under a different category than transient lodging, or may not be taxable at all.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
+Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been paid for you.
 Arizona requires all short-term rental online marketplaces, such as Airbnb and Vrbo, to collect and remit state and local taxes on Arizona short-term rentals.
-If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.
+If taxes aren’t being paid for you, you’re responsible for paying them to state tax authorities yourself.

 There are situations in which you aren’t required to collect lodging taxes in Arizona.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, receipts from rentals that are long term rather than short term are exempt from short-term lodging taxes.

-In Arizona, a short-term rental owned by a Native American and located on the reservation of which the owner is a member is exempt from transaction privilege tax - unless the accommodation is booked through an online marketplace such as Airbnb.
+In Arizona, income from a short-term rental owned by a Native American, located on the reservation of which the owner is a member, and listed by that Native American on an online short-term rental marketplace is exempt from transaction privilege tax.

 Filing short-term rental tax returns